Gouldh/ML-Portfolio-Optimization/README.md

 - **Machine Learning Strategies**: Employs various machine learning algorithms to forecast stock returns.
 It enhances the decision-making process by providing predictive insights based on historical data.
 - **Black-Litterman Model**: Integrates market equilibrium and machine learning predictions to adjust expected returns.
 This model refines the portfolio optimization process by incorporating predictions into objective market data.
 - **Portfolio Statistics**: Provides essential metrics such as the Sharpe Ratio, Sortino Ratio, and Information Ratio to evaluate the performance and risk-adjusted returns of investment portfolios.
-- **Factor Analysis** (Work in Progress): Examines how Fama-French factors like market risk, size, and value impact portfolio returns.
+- **Factor Analysis** (WIP): Examines how Fama-French factors like market risk, size, and value impact portfolio returns.
 This analysis is beneficial in understanding the driving forces behind portfolio performance.

 ## Libraries
 - `pandas`: Essential for data manipulation and transformation.
 It is used to handle dataframes, perform data cleaning, and prepare datasets for analysis and visualization.